Updated April 12, 2025

 - Discuss methodology: The steps framework is a big part of the methodology, so have firms advise you on how they approach testing.
 Also, ask about how they validate and improve their methods.

 - Request a sample remediation report: The report you receive post-test is the roadmap for improving security.
-Lots of reports are full of hot air and geek speak, which may require considerable interpretation.
+Many reports are full of hot air and geek speak, which may require considerable interpretation.
 A straightforward and action-focused document is what you want to see.

 - Evaluate the firm’s reputation in the industry: Lastly, you want to gauge an organization’s reputation.
-You can ask for references, check certifications, and read customer reviews to gather intel on this.
+To gather information, you can ask for references, check certifications, and read customer reviews.

 Is Embedded Penetration Testing Right for Your Organization?